 Instructions

-• Cut eggplant in half lengthwise.
+• Prepare the eggplant.
+Cut eggplant in half lengthwise.
 Season the flesh with kosher salt.
 Set aside, flesh side up, for 20 to 30 minutes to allow the eggplant to "sweat."
 Pat dry with a paper towel.
-(This is an optional step but can make a big difference).
+This is an optional step, but it can make a big difference.

-• Roast the Eggplant.
-Place eggplant halves, flesh side up, on a generously oiled sheet pan.
-Bake in the heated oven for 35 to 45 minutes or until the eggplant flesh is nice and tender.
+• Season and Roast the Eggplant.
+Place eggplant halves, cut side up, on a generously oiled sheet pan.
+Brush the cut side with extra virgin olive oil.
+Set aside 1 teaspoon of the spice mixture and rub the remaining mixture over the cut side of each eggplant half.
+Place the baking sheet in the oven and bake for 35 to 45 minutes or until the eggplant flesh is nice and tender.

-• Cook the instant couscous, while the eggplant is roasting.
-Heat a little bit of extra virgin olive oil in a saucepan.
-Add the couscous and cook briefly, stirring regularly, until toasted.
-Add 1 cup of boiling water to the couscous and immediately remove from heat.
-Cover and let sit for 10 minutes until the couscous is cooked (it will double in size).
+• Cook the couscous.
+While the eggplant roasts, bring a kettle of water to a boil and place a medium saucepan over medium heat.
+Add a little 2 teaspoons of extra virgin olive oil to the pan.
+Add the couscous, stirring regularly, until toasted.
+Add 1 cup of boiling water to the couscous, cover, and immediately remove from the heat.
+Let it sit for 10 minutes until the couscous is cooked, doubled in size, and fluffy.

 • Make the filling.
-Fluff the couscous with a fork and season with a dash of salt and the 1 tsp of spice mixture you reserved earlier.
+Fluff the couscous with a fork and season with a dash of salt and the reserved spice mixture.
 Add chickpeas, chopped tomatoes, green onions, and parsley.
-Toss to combine.
+Stir to combine.

 • Assemble the stuffed eggplant.
 Arrange the roasted eggplant on a serving platter, flesh side up.
-With the back of a spoon, push the flesh down to create somewhat of a cavity for the couscous filling.
+With the back of a spoon, push the flesh down to create a cavity for the couscous filling.
 Spoon in the couscous filling.
-Drizzle with tahini.
+Drizzle with tahini, if using.
 Enjoy!

 Video